martinanus/argentina_daily/README.md

 # argentina_daily
-This is an Android App for posting news
+This is an Android App for posting news developed by Martin Anus in 2020.